MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Mac.MacOLKActivationState

 Collects how Outlook is activated, such as with a subscription or volume license.
-The data is monitored to ensure we don’t see any spikes in failures.
+The data is monitored to ensure we don't see any spikes in failures.
 We also analyze the data to find areas of improvement.

 The following fields are collected: